Abd-007/Switch-Emulators-Guide/Yuzu.md

 **Keys:** `aHR0cHM6Ly9kcml2ZS5nb29nbGUuY29tL2RyaXZlL2ZvbGRlcnMvMUtBeW0tUnBHSUR1SmlTbU1MbXBDdEdWYmhMbTRWalRaP3VzcD1zaGFyaW5n`

 **Note:** Older keys are included.
-Download only the latest!
+Download only the latest, and extract the archive.
 If what you download also contains title.keys, delete it.
-It is not needed
+It is not needed.

-After installing the keys, put them anywhere on your PC.
-Open yuzu, go to the top left corner and click on "file" and then "Open yuzu folder".
+After downloading the keys, Open yuzu, go to the top left corner and click on "File" and then "Open yuzu folder".
 Open the keys folder and put (only) the prod.keys file in that folder.

 Restart yuzu and you shouldn't get the error anymore.
-If you still do, you did a step wrong.
+If you still do, you messed up.
+Repeat the previous steps.

 ### Firmware

 Downloading firmware for yuzu is in no way necessary.
-However, it is needed for some games to fix crashes.
-Therefore it is advised to get it nonetheless
+However, it is needed for a handful of games to fix main menu crashes.
+Therefore it is advised to get it nonetheless.

 **Firmware:** `aHR0cHM6Ly9kYXJ0aHN0ZXJuaWUubmV0L3N3aXRjaC1maXJtd2FyZXMv`

-Open yuzu and go to the yuzu folder then nand\system\Contents\registered and paste all the firmware files in there.
+Open Yuzu, go to the yuzu folder like you did for keys, then navigate to nand\system\Contents\registered and paste all the firmware files in there.

-Once you get keys and firmware, you're done with this step
+Once you have keys and firmware installed, you're done with this step.

-## Section 3: Installing Games, Updates and DLC
+## Section 3: Installing games, updates and DLC

 Now on to installing games.
-Here is a list of trusted websites to get switch games, updates and DLCs from
+Here is a list of trusted websites to get switch games, updates and DLC from.

-**List of Websites to get switch games from:** `aHR0cHM6Ly9ueGJyZXcuY29tLwoKaHR0cHM6Ly9uc3cydS54eXovCgpodHRwczovL25zd2dhbWUuY29tL2NhdGVnb3J5L3N3aXRjaC8KCmh0dHBzOi8vd3d3LnppcGVydG8uY29tL25pbnRlbmRvLXN3aXRjaC1uc3Av`
+`aHR0cHM6Ly9ueGJyZXcuY29tLwoKaHR0cHM6Ly9uc3cydS54eXovCgpodHRwczovL25zd2dhbWUuY29tL2NhdGVnb3J5L3N3aXRjaC8KCmh0dHBzOi8vd3d3LnppcGVydG8uY29tL25pbnRlbmRvLXN3aXRjaC1uc3Av`

 **Note:** It is recommended to get an adblocker before visiting any of these websites.
 You can get one at https://ublockorigin.com/

-**Note:** When downloading, you might be presented with 3 file types.
-NSP, XCI and NSZ.
+**Note:** When downloading, you might be presented with three file types.
+NSP, XCI, and NSZ.
 Yuzu and Ryujinx do not support NSZ, so don't download that.
 XCI has the update file merged into the game file so you need to download only one file.
 NSP has different game and update files, making it easier to update.
 Get whichever you like

-### Loading Games into Yuzu
+### Loading games into Yuzu

-Once you download a switch game, place it into a folder (**Place only the game file and not the update or DLC file, and no folder either**)(Use this folder for all your switch games)
+Once you download a game, place it into a folder where you wish to keep all your Switch games (**place only the game file and not the update or DLC file**).

-Open yuzu and double click on the middle of yuzu (or double click "Add New Directory" if that shows up).
+Open Yuzu and double click the middle of the window (or double click "Add New Directory" if that shows up).
 You will be prompted to select a folder.
-Select the folder where you placed your game file.
-The game should now show up in the yuzu list and you can load it by double clicking, but first let's go through the other steps
+Select the folder where you placed your game file(s).
+The game should now show up in the Yuzu list and you can launch it by double clicking.
+Before that, let's go through the other steps.

 ### Loading Updates and DLCs

-Open yuzu. go to the top left corner and click on "File" and "Install Files to NAND".
+Open Yuzu. go to the top left corner and click on "File" and "Install Files to NAND".
 Then choose the Update/DLC files you want to install.
-It will start installing the Update and/or DLCs
+Wait for installation to finish.

-**Note:** You can delete your Update and/or DLC files after installing them to NAND
+**Note:** Installing to NAND creates an extra copy of the installed content to your C drive, so you can delete your update and/or DLC files after installing them.

 **Note:** To check if the update or DLC has been succesfully installed, right click the game you installed the Update/DLC for, select "Properties" and the Update/DLC should show up.
-If it doesn't, you did something wrong.

-Once you download your game and/or Updates/DLCs, you're finished with this step
+You're done here.
+Next step.

 ## Section 4: Optimizations for best performance

-Now to make optimizations to get the best performance on yuzu.
-Some settins need to be changed inside yuzu, some outside.
-For yuzu settings, click on "Emulation" on the top and then "Configure".
+Now to make optimizations to get the best performance on Yuzu.
+Some settins need to be changed inside Yuzu, some outside.
+For Yuzu settings, click on "Emulation" on the top and then "Configure".
 I will be dividing this section based on which GPU you have

 ### Settings for all GPUs

 -  Test GPU Accuracy per game, it can be changed while playing.
-Some benefit from High, some from Normal, avoid Extreme for now.
-To change GPU Accuracy, go to yuzu setting, click on "Graphics" on the left, then "Advanced" on the top and configure the GPU Accuracy as you like.
+Some benefit from High, some from Normal.
+Avoid Extreme for now.
+To change GPU Accuracy, open Yuzu settings, click on "Graphics" on the left, then "Advanced" on the top and configure the GPU Accuracy as you like.
 -  Set CPU accuracy to Auto.
-Unsafe is not faster and will break things.
-Go to yuzu settings, "CPU" on the left and set Accuracy to Auto
+Unsafe can break things, and is only to be used in specific circumstances.
+Go to Yuzu settings, "CPU" on the left and set Accuracy to Auto
--  Change the pagefile to 10000-20000MB.
-Video tutorial to do that: https://www.youtube.com/watch?v=wAMT9LWtvUs
+-  Change the pagefile to 10000 or 20000MB.
+Video tutorial [here](https://www.youtube.com/watch?v=wAMT9LWtvUs).
--  Install the latest GPU drivers for your GPU
+-  Install the latest drivers for your GPU
--  You don't need to change anything in the "General", "System", "CPU" and "Audio" tabs in yuzu settings.
-Configure your controller in the "Controllers" tab
+-  You don't need to change anything in the "General", "System", and "Audio" tabs in Yuzu settings.
+Configure your controls in the "Controllers" tab

 ### Nvidia GPU settings

 - Open yuzu settings.
 Go to "Graphics" tab on the left and set the API to "Vulkan" (Make sure it selects your dedicated/preferred GPU in the "Devices" option)
-- If needed for better performance or rendering, set API to OpenGL.
+- OpenGL will only be used if a specific game is broken or has issues on Vulkan
 - If using OpenGL, set Shader Backend to "GLASM" for faster shader building.
-Once the shaders are built, set shader backend to "GLSL"
+Once the shaders are built, set it back to "GLSL"
--

 - Right click on your desktop and click "NVIDIA Control Panel".
 Once it opens, click on "Manage 3D Settings" on the right.
-Once it opens, go to "Program Settings" and click Add and select Yuzu.
-Then scroll down the list of settings and set the following settings like this:
+Once it opens, go to "Program Settings" and click "Add" and select Yuzu.
+Then scroll down the list of settings and set the following:
 Vertical Sync - Off
 Threaded Optimization - On
 Power Management Mode - Prefer Maximum Performance